Independent Status Policy

 Financial aid professionals have been granted the right to override the federal definition of self-supporting status, provided documentation to support the decision is collected and kept in the student's file.
 The financial aid official (and the school he/she represents) then becomes responsible for the action taken.
 The following will be the general policy/procedures followed by Buena Vista University when a student has appealed the federal definition.

-It is almost always necessary for an interested, objective third party to become involved in the requirement for documentation.
+We request a letter from the student documenting their situation.
+In addition, it is almost always necessary for an interested, objective third party to become involved in the requirement for documentation.
 Examples of acceptable resource people that may be called on to assist in documentation may include, but are not limited to: